tech2wiki/tech2wiki-website/content/tech2_pcmcia/writing_pcmcia_cards/writing_pcmcia_using_globaltis.md

 ![](write_globaltis_07.webp)

-GlobalTIS will now establish communication with the Tech 2 and initiate the device again.
+GlobalTIS will now establish communication with the Tech2 and initiate the device again.

 ![](write_globaltis_08.webp)

-Then GlobalTIS will read the content of the PCMCIA card inserted to the Tech 2.
+Then GlobalTIS will read the content of the PCMCIA card inserted to the Tech2.

 ![](write_globaltis_08.webp)